jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/distributepayoutsof.md

 * The function can be accessed externally by anyone.
 * The function can be overriden by inheriting contracts.
 * The resulting function overrides a function definition from the [`IJBPayoutRedemptionPaymentTerminal`](/api/interfaces/ijbpayoutredemptionpaymentterminal.md) interface.
-* The function returns doesn't return anything.
+* The function returns the amount that was sent to the project owner, as a fixed point number with the same amount of decimals as this terminal.

 #### Body